 Most folks keep their chickens in a “classic” coop and run, but that just so happens to be one of the most labor intensive, and unsanitary methods for raising chickens.

-It’s now possible to move your chickens regularly with electric poultry net and my ChickShaw, even if you have a lot of birds (like 36).
+It’s now possible to move your chickens regularly with electric poultry net and my ChickShaw, even if you have a lot of birds (up to 60).

 Before now, mobile chicken housing was limited to “tiny houses” chicken tractors and mobile home sized coops.